PhpSimpleClasses/PhpSimpleClasses/README.md

 # php-simple-classes

-Just what is needed to start an empty Object Oriented PHP project with routes.
+Only what is necessary to start an empty Object Oriented PHP project, with a route scheme.